anee-tta/Elevate-labs-internship-Task-4/README.md

 # Elevate-labs-internship-Task-4

-A simple test to verify Windows Defender Firewall behavior by blocking inbound traffic on a specific port (Telnet, TCP 23).
+A simple test to verify Windows Defender Firewall behavior by blocking inbound traffic on a specific port.

 ### Objective